WeblateOrg/demo/README.md

-# demo
+# Weblate demo

-Demo project for Weblate
+Demo project for Weblate, used for testing and to showcase some of the Weblate features.